dtlafever/FrenchTrainer/README.md

 - SQLModel: how we define our Database Models
 - Alembic: handles Database migrations
 - Beautiful Soup: web scrapping for looking up verb tenses
-- Ollama and Chainlit: LLM library and LLM UI
+- Ollama and Chainlit: LLM library and LLM UI, as well as Model Context Protocol (MCP) for read only access to our database using and LLM.

 ### Frontend
 - React: UI library